meezlung/battle-city/README.md

 Debug mode allows for a set of debug maps to be played specifically made for testing, debug messages toggled in the console and debug controls toggled for close analysis of the game states.

+Stage files for debug levels use the same format as normal stage files, however they must be named `debuglevelXX.json`.

 Debug maps are stored in `assets/levels/debug_levels`.
 You may add more debug levels here for specific testing.

 Close and reopen the game in order to return to the normal maps.